In one way, every day is Nevada Day at the Browsers Corner Book Store in Carson City.

 All the books in the store are donated — including some prized editions from Carson City’s many history buffs.

-“The most outstanding thing about this is that we’re dependent on the community for our entire inventory, and there’s such a wide variety of interests in our community that we are able to offer these books,” said Phyllis Patton, president of the Friends of the Carson City Library, which operates the bookstore to raise money for the library.
+“The most outstanding thing about this is that we’re dependent on the community for our entire inventory, and there’s such a wide variety of interests in our community that we are able to offer these books,” said Phyllis Patton, former president of the Friends of the Carson City Library, which operates the bookstore to raise money for the library.

 A few shelves feature selections from the Convis Collection, part of the 3,000-some books about the West donated by 92-year-old author Charles L. Convis before he moved to California to be closer to children.